When people are different from each other, it can at first seem really hard to get off to great teamwork and collaboration.

 Invite and engage people in dialogue, knowledge exchange and even healthy debate.
 Take an active interest in others by asking for their input and creative ideas.
 Assume that everyone has something to bring to the table and mean well.
 This makes you look for the positive, the possibilities, and the possible connections to what you are doing.
 If someone is competitive for example; see the positive intent behind that rather than going into a competitive mode yourself.

 Find the common purpose.
 What do you both/all want to achieve?
 When you know the answer, communicate that to everyone involved and agree on a shared commitment to that purpose.
 If there is competitive behaviour between people, strive for connected goals that will make that behaviour counterproductive and superfluous.
 Linked goals bring out much-needed collaborative behaviours.

 Agree on how to work together.
 This becomes the base for your collaboration and teamwork.
 This effectively removes the risk of frequent – and very avoidable – conflict situations.

 Find out what everyone is best at.
 Everyone has a unique collection of strengths – different to yours.
 Know them, make the most of them, and highlight how you can achieve more together when everyone contributes the best of themselves.
 This also reduces the risk of unhealthy competition as people feel unique and that need for competition disappears.

 Never stop communicating.
-Tensions and misunderstandings are often the result of incorrect and unnecessary assumptions, which in turn emanates from a lack of communication.
+Tensions and misunderstandings are often the results of incorrect and unnecessary assumptions, which in turn emanate from a lack of communication.
 Take responsibility for your communication with key stakeholders and encourage others to do the same.
 Create an open, trusting communication climate.

 Differences at work and in business interactions can be a great thing, and should not be feared but addressed.
 Embrace those differences, welcome them for their innovative powers and make them work for you by using our top tips above.